tonytvo/blog-generator/content/blog/emotional-intelligence-summary/index.md

 - Look at both sides to figure out where the interaction went off track.
 - Say something neutral to help you take a pause.
 It can be as simple as "This is hard"

+### Ask, Ask, Tell
+- Use open communication to ask someone how to do/achieve something, if they still don't do it keep emotion out of it, remaining calm and factual and tell them what they need to do.
+Set clear expectations, including consequences
+- maybe ask the reason why they don't want to do it?

 ### Tackle a Tough Conversation
 - Start your conversation by stating the common ground you share.
 - Ask the person to share his or her point of view